Learn about the symptoms of 'long COVID', where to seek support, and how to protect yourself.

 How can I protect myself from long COVID?

 The best way to help protect yourself from long COVID is by trying not to get infected with COVID-19.
-You can help protect yourself by practicing COVID safe behaviours:
+You can help protect yourself by practising COVID safe behaviours: